larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/README.md

   The ACGR data were cleaned and transformed for analysis.
 After loading into R, the data were represented as factor variables.
 User-defined functions were then utilized to transform these factors into the appropriate variable type (numeric variables for graduation rates or character strings for state names) so that the data set could be analyzed.
 Numerical ranks were assigned to the ACGR values in each student group analyzed.
 That is, within each student group each reported ACGR value was numerically ranked from 1 to 51 (i.e. 50 states + the District of Columbia) so that the state with the highest reported ACGR was given the rank of 1.
 All ties were broken based on the order that the values were examined, so it possible that two or more states could have the same ACGR value but slightly different rank.
 For example, three states with ACGR of 89.0% could be ranked as 3,4,5.
 The R code that was developed to complete this work is freely available for others to use.
 A web link to the source code is included in Appendex B.

-### Interactive Visualization
+### Visualization
   The Leaflet (for R) package was used to overlay a modified shape file onto a map of the U.S. The original, unmodified shape file was downloaded from the U.S. Census website.
 This shape file contains a spatial polygon data frame representing the 50 U.S. states, the District of Columbia, and additional U.S. territories.
 To make this shape file useful for creating a color-map of the processed graduation rates, the spatial polygon dataframe associated with the shape file was updated to include the processed ACGR data.
 This modified spatial polygon was then overlayed onto a map of the U.S. using a color palette for various ranges of graduation rates.

 ## Results

-  An interactive color map has been produced and is presented below.
-While at first glance the figure appears to show only the 48 contiguous states, the interactivenature of the map allows users to pan in any of the four cardinal directions (i.e. North, South, East, West) to reveal Hawaii and Alaska.
-It is also possible to click on each state to reveal the average graduation rate and rank for the student group represented in the corresponding map.
+  A color map has been produced and is presented below.
+The figure presented below shows only the 48 contiguous states; however, the interactive version of the map (found [here](https://github.com/larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/blob/master/map_high_school_graduation_rates_50_united_states.html)) allows users to pan in any of the four cardinal directions (i.e. North, South, East, West) to reveal Hawaii and Alaska.
+In the interactive version of the map, it is also possible to click on each state to reveal the average graduation rate and rank for the student group represented in the corresponding map.

 ### Graduation Rates by State